Investing in your 20s How to build a diversified portfolio

 Sustainable investment options

 Many young investors want portfolios aligned with their values.
 ESG or sustainable ETFs allow exposure to companies with strong environmental and governance standards.
-These can be part of the core allocation or a smaller satellite position, depending on your priorities.
+These could be part of the core allocation or a smaller satellite position, depending on your priorities.

 How to invest your money in your 20s with a small budget

-Here’s how to get started:
+Here’s how you could get started:

-Buy portions of shares or ETFs instead of full units.
+This may make it easier to spread smaller amounts across more investments, where available.
 This allows you to diversify your portfolio from the start, even with small deposits.

-Automate your monthly contributions
+2. Automate your monthly contributions

-Increase contributions as your income grows
+3. Increase contributions as your income grows

-Reinvest dividends automatically
+4. Reinvest dividends automatically

 Common mistakes when investing in your 20s

-Here are the mistakes you should try to avoid:
+Here are some common mistakes to consider:

 Chasing hype